Ash Wednesday 18 February - Maundy Thursday 2 April

-You are invited to join in observing Lent this year
+You are invited to join us in observing the 40 days of Lent this year

 4 ways you could join in with Lent